tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 ## My Podcast<a name="MyPodcast"></a>

-Oh: If you want to hear what this "know how" sounds like, give my podcast a listen (it's German though): [Die Sonne über Altona](http://sonnealtona.de/) – as I write this, there are 42 episodes released.
+If you want to hear what all of this know-how sounds like, give my podcast a listen (it's German though): [Die Sonne über Altona](http://sonnealtona.de/) – as I write this, there are 42 episodes released.
 Naturally, the latest episode sounds the best I think.

 <iframe frameborder='0' height='200px' scrolling='no' seamless src='https://embed.simplecast.com/00655738?color=3d3d3d' width='100%'></iframe>